gbo-dev/gbo-dev.github.io/content/posts/dotfiles.md

 │   │   └── ...
 │   └── tmux
 │       └── ...
-├── .git/
+├── .git
 └── .zshrc
 ```
 Maintaining changes to your dotfiles is now as simple as commiting to a repository.

 Always make a backup before trying things.
 Check out my .dotfiles repo [here](https://github.com/gbo-dev/.dotfiles).